ruzicka02/NN.FPGA/README.md

 Some other directories which are not submodules are included:

 - `scripts`...
 Shell scripts to perform multiple necessary tasks semi-automatically.
 Mostly copying files over SSH using rsync.
-- **TODO**
+- `docs`...
+Additional project documentation.
+Contains a Markdown document with detailed description of this project.
+Converted from a Word document shared with our supervisor and other students at TUM.
+Final presentation slides, `slides.pptx` and `slides.pdf` **TODO** are also included.

-When cloning the repositories, these submodules will not download automatically.
+When cloning this repository, these submodules will not download automatically.
 To load all of the submodules correctly, run following command:

 ```
 git submodule update --init --recursive